Editor's Note: This was originally published for FANGORIA on September 5, 2014, and we're proud to share it as part of The Gingold Files.

-FANG: DEVOURED and the role of Lourdes are in the tradition of great psychological-breakdown movies, going back to Roman Polanski’s REPULSION.
+Devoured and the role of Lourdes are in the tradition of great psychological-breakdown movies, going back to Roman Polanski’s Repulsion.
 Did you watch any past films to find inspiration for your part?

-MILANS: Yes, it did [laughs].
-It also helped that we mainly did night shifts.
-I basically lived like a vampire in New York for over two months, where we would sleep during the day and shoot at night, whenever the restaurant would become available for filming.
+Yes, it did [laughs].
+It also helped that we mainly did night shoots.
+I basically lived like a vampire in New York for over two months, where we would sleep during the day and film at night, whenever the restaurant would become available.
 It was very isolating and lonely, but it served this character very well, because that’s how Lourdes lives.
 She’s completely isolated from society, always working at night, always by herself, always surrounded by darkness, and we were actually surrounded by darkness all the time.
 I wasn’t actually by myself, because I had the whole crew, my whole team around me at all times, but it aided my feeling of isolation to be able to honor Lourdes’ solitude, and the locations definitely helped.

-MILANS: Well, the way I worked on Lourdes was, she has multiple personality disorder; she’s a woman with a very dark inner turmoil resulting from a major trauma at an early age.
-The way multiple personality disorder happens is, something triggers in your mind when you suffer a trauma, generally at a very early age, and in order to protect your personality from that mental abuse—which tends to be sexually oriented, or involve a betrayal by a parent or guardian—your psyche splits and creates this other personality that’s there to protect you, the victim, from the abuse.
+Well, the way I worked on Lourdes was, she has multiple personality disorder; she’s a woman with a very dark inner turmoil resulting from a major trauma at an early age.
+The way multiple personality disorder happens is, something triggers in your mind when you suffer a trauma, generally when you’re very young, and in order to protect your personality from that mental abuse—which tends to be sexually oriented, or involve a betrayal by a parent or guardian—your psyche splits and creates this other personality that’s there to protect you, the victim, from the abuse.
 Normally, that second personality is stronger and more powerful.

 So that’s how I approached Lourdes; I created this alternate personality that I had a name for and a set of characteristics that were very different from Lourdes, body language-wise, even voice- and gesture-wise, and I was very clear as to when Lourdes was being Lourdes and when she was this other person.
 I had to do that because, as you know, you never shoot a movie chronologically, so I had to know exactly when all her changes were taking place while we were shooting completely out of order.
 That’s how I marked up my script, to make sure that, OK, in this moment she has become this other person, in that moment she is still Lourdes.
 It was very tricky to do that, and took a lot of prep work on my side, but I think it really served the movie to make her a compelling, rounded character, and believable in her struggle.

-FANG: Can you talk a bit about working with Gonzalo López-Gallego on LA PIEL AZUL?
+Can you talk a bit about working with Gonzalo López-Gallego on La Piel Azul?

 So it was a rollercoaster, but he’s such a perfectionist in that way, and so am I, that I was so glad to have someone who would push me, like, “Let’s do one more take, one more take.”
 And then the wind would blow, the light would change because of a cloud, they’d have to change the position of the camera while we were in the water and he would be like, “Come on, let’s do it, let’s keep rolling.”
 Having somebody so dedicated to the craft, willing to get cold, get stung by a jellyfish, all those things, was so great.
-It was an amazing team effort, and you can see the result of that in the quality of the movie that turned out.
-I hope it’ll get a U.S. release sometime, because it’s really a good film.
+It was an amazing team effort, and you can see the result of that in the quality of the movie.
+I hope it’ll get a U.S. release sometime, because it’s really good.